 When it comes to allergies, everyone is different.
 Be sure to try any one of these natural approaches to see which works best for you.
 Ideally, you should start preventive measures 4 -6 weeks before allergy season.
 Whichever measure you choose, you’ll be better prepared the next time allergy season rolls around.

-We invite you to stay updated with other alternative health tips and practices by subscribing to our weekly blog, The Future of Integrative Health.
+We invite you to stay updated with other alternative health tips and information about becoming an acupuncture and oriental medicine practitioner by subscribing to our weekly blog, The Future of Integrative Health.